 disposable income: See equivalised household income (disposable or gross).

-domestic violence: Set of violent behaviours between current or former intimate partners, where one partner aims to exert power and control over the other through fear.
+domestic violence: Set of violent or intimidating behaviours between current or former intimate partners, where a partner aims to exert power and control over the other, through fear.
+Domestic violence can include physical violence, sexual violence, emotional abuse and psychological abuse.
 See also family violence.

 dwelling: Structure or discrete space within a structure intended for people to live in, or where a person or group of people live.
 A structure that people live in is a dwelling regardless of its intended purpose.
 A vacant structure is only a dwelling if intended for human residence.
 A dwelling may include one or more rooms used as an office or workshop, provided the dwelling is in residential use.